 - What was the most significant and/or surprising learning?

 You might also want to reflect upon and include responses to the following as part of your Learning Journal:

 - A critique of seminar readings and other texts you find related to each seminar topic.

 - Your reaction to particular ideas, questions or comments raised in class.

 - Any "aha moments" that may have occurred to you.

 - Insights about your values, biases, personal preferences and leadership style.

-- Connections between seminar topics and workplace issues as well as personal.
+- Connections between seminar topics and workplace issues as well as personal issues.

 - Examples of when you applied learning from the seminars and the outcome.